VirtualFlow/VFU/README.md

 5. `is_selfies`: If set to True, the program expects the variable `smi` to contain a valied SELFIES string.
 Please ensure to install SELFIES using `pip install selfies`.
 6. `receptor`: The name of the receptor file.
 Note: it is assumed that this file name is located within the config directory.
 7. `program_choice`: We currently support the docking programs `smina,qvina,qvina-w,vina,vina_carb,vina_xb,gwovina,PLANTS,autodock_gpu,autodock_cpu,EquiBind,rDock,gnina,ledock,idock,autodock_vina,adfr`.
 The variable `program_choice` can be set to any of these values. <br />Note: There are special instructions for AutoDock-GPU(CPU),EquiBind & rDock.
 Please have a look at the Special Considerations section below.
+8. Finally, there are a few parameters for the docking software: `exhaustiveness, center_x/y/z, size_x/y/z`.
+The exhaustive parameter describes how many poses to search for (we have set it to 10 for this example). center_x/y/z and size_x/y/z describe where the docking is performed in the protein (i.e., the binding spot for the ligand).

 ## Running in batch